A B Corporation is a for-profit entity that is committed to creating a beneficial impact on society and the environment.

 Companies can take this commitment by becoming certified through the nonprofit organisation B Lab, meeting rigorous standards of social and environmental performance, accountability, and transparency.
 Being a B Corporation has many benefits for companies as it is well-regarded by investors, customers and employees.

 B Corp certification: an ESG certification

-It includes for instance an evaluation of the company’s policy for reducing carbon emissions caused by transportation, the percentage of management that comes from underrepresented populations, and the anti-corruption reporting and prevention systems it has in place.
+It includes for instance an evaluation of the company’s policy for reducing carbon emissions caused by transportation, the percentage of managerial staff that comes from underrepresented populations, and the anti-corruption reporting and prevention systems it has in place.

 B Corp certification: A force for good

-Certified B Corps commit to using their profits and growth to have a positive impact on the world.
+Certified B Corps commit to using their profits for a positive impact on the world.

 As stated in the B Corp declaration of interdependence, they must conduct their business as if people and places matter, and should aspire to do no harm and benefit all through their products, practices, and profits.